 - Go to System > Global Configuration > and click the Site tab.

 - Set this option to Editor - None.

 - Now you can go to your article and safely paste in the code.
 It will appear as in the image below:

 Longer Term Solutions

 One solution is to use a better editor than TinyMCE which is the Joomla default.
-JCE from http://www.joomlacontenteditor.net is free and substantially better.
+Joomla Content Editor is free and substantially better:

-Snippets allows you to enter the code once and then create a reusable text snippet that can be easily placed inside any article.
-We use it on this site to safely embed the code for our ticket sales.
-Snippets can be downloaded from http://www.nonumber.nl/extensions/snippets.
+The Snippets plug-in allows you to enter the code once and then create a reusable text snippet that can be easily placed inside any article.